blab/rt-from-frequency-dynamics/data/omicron-countries/README.md

 ## Omicron countries dataset

+_As of April 7, 2022, these datasets are no longer being updated.
+Instead all updates are occurring with `omicron-countries-split` that partitions "Omicron" into "Omicron BA.1" and "Omicron BA.2"._

 Data preparation followed:

 1. Nextstrain-curated metadata TSV of GISAID database was downloaded.
 Uncompressing and renaming this file resulted in `gisaid_metadata.tsv` via: